HebiRobotics/hebi_moveit_configs/README.md

 1. Enter "group name" as "hand"
 1. Leave kinematic solver as "none", and let "Kin.
 Search Resolution" and "Kin.
 Search Timeout" stay at their default values.
 1. Click "add links"
-1. Shift-click to select all of the links in the left pane that begin with "end_effector" (or whichever links are part of your end effector)
+1. Shift-click to select all of the links in the left pane that begin with "end_effector" _except for_ `end_effector/INPUT_INTERFACE` (or whichever links are part of your end effector)
 1. Click on the right arrow in the center to add the selected links to the right panel
 1. Press "save"